Understanding Course Descriptions

 Typically Offered: Fall - Spring

 This upper level course would be found in the Environmental Sciences and Society section of the course description area.
 It has a prerequisite of junior standing or ENGLISH 1230, and ENVSS 1040.
-It carries Social Sciences general education credit.
+It carries Social & Behavioral Science (SBS) Core General Education credit.
 It is typically offered in the fall and spring semesters.

 Course Subject